vsolovyov/blog/content/postgresql-jsonb-index.md

 ```

 Supposedly 43 thousands rows for only one filter!
 And 7.8 million rows are 39
-thousands time more than 200, which is pretty close.
+thousands times more than 200, which is pretty close.
 At the time I fired these
 queries we had only 43 millions of articles.
 PostgreSQL [gathers some
 statistics](https://www.postgresql.org/docs/current/planner-stats.html) about
 values in different columns to be able to produce reasonable query plans, and